-From the casual consumer, especially ones used to iOS, to the pro user, every customer is going to gain from macOS Big Sur.
+From the casual consumer, especially ones used to iOS, to the pro user, every customer is going to gain — eventually.
 People who've just spent $50,000 on a Mac Pro might have cause to grumble, but they really don't need to, as that powerhouse isn't going to light on fire spontaneously after the Apple Silicon arrives, and it will still be supported for years to come.

 So do expect some complaints, and also expect some bargain Intel-based Mac Pro machines to turn up on eBay.
 However, it's not that anyone need ditch their current Intel Mac, nor should anyone should put off buying one if they need it now.

 "We plan to continue to support and release new versions of macOS for Intel-based Macs for years to come," said Cook in his WWDC 2020 keynote segment about Apple Silicon.
 "In fact, we have some new Intel-based Macs in the pipeline that we're really excited about."